iWiafe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-# Create a script that prints hello user, where user is the current Linux user.
+# Create a script that lists environment variables.